Disability Advisor guidance on coming to University

 ‘It is a big transition coming from post-primary school to university.
 In school there are strict timetables, supervision, direct teacher support.
 So, coming to a new campus and perhaps also living away from home can be overwhelming.
 Suddenly you are in charge of going to class, learning new terms, experiencing timetables that can change quickly and finding your way around a big campus- exhausting!

 Trying to adapt can be difficult and I am keenly aware of the lived experience of our students in the services the university provides.
 Over my time here at SETU working directly with neurodivergent students on their academic studies and now as a Disability Advisor I see many students progress successfully on to their careers due to the hard work they apply to their studies and engaging with supports during their time at SETU.
 Diversity as an important step to creating more options for our students.
+I adapted this autism & uni toolkit specifically for our SETU autistic students and hope it will help them navigate and settle into university life.

 About Ann-Marie Thornton